Aging & Health A to Z

 Your dermatologist or oncologist may wish to do a lymph node “dissection” to see whether any cancer cells have spread to the lymphatic circulation.
 A “sentinel” lymph node is tested to see if cancer cells have spread to the lymph system.
 This type of surgery requires general anesthesia in the hospital, during which you will be asleep for a short period of time.

 Reconstructive Surgery and Skin Grafts

-If a large lesion is removed, your doctor may not be able to secure the incision with a few stitches.
-A skin graft, in which healthy skin is taken from another area of your body to cover the missing tissue, may be recommended.
+If a large lesion is removed, your doctor may not be able to secure the incision with just a few stitches.
+A skin graft may be recommended, which is when healthy skin is taken from another area of your body to cover the missing tissue.
 Other types of cosmetic surgery to reduce scarring and visual changes may also be appropriate.

 Occasionally, if you develop a melanoma on a finger or toe, the best approach is to remove the affected part or, in some cases, the entire digit.

-Special drugs that make your skin cells sensitive to light are used in combination with laser techniques to destroy the surface layer of skin tissue, removing superficial skin cancers and actinic keratoses.
-The drugs may be applied to the skin or injected into your body.
+Special medications that make your skin cells sensitive to light are used in combination with laser techniques to destroy the surface layer of skin tissue, removing superficial skin cancers and actinic keratoses.
+The medications may be applied to the skin or injected into your body.
 You may need to stay out of direct sunlight for several weeks after this treatment.

-If a skin cancer has spread to other parts of your body—especially if you have melanoma— a chemotherapy drug may be given orally or through a vein (intravaneously) every few weeks.
+If a skin cancer has spread to other parts of your body—especially if you have melanoma— a chemotherapy drug may be given orally or through a vein (intravenously) every few weeks.

 Immunotherapy or Biological Therapy